 What is CTE?
 Career & Technical Education (CTE) evolved from earlier Vocational Education.
 In this new capacity, it covers a broad scope and sequence of education in 16 different career clusters.
-The intent is to prepare students for a range of post-secondary options including direct employment, apprenticeships, community college or trade school, and university.
+The intent is to prepare students for a range of post-secondary options, including direct employment, apprenticeships, community college or trade school, and university.
 The CTE instructional mode includes:

-- Classroom instruction of theory - Laboratory instruction for hands-on application of theory - CTSO for extended skill application in a team setting - Work-Based Learning for application in a workplace environment - Advisory Councils for CTE programs interface with the local business and industry community
+- Classroom instruction of theory - Laboratory instruction for hands-on application of theory - CTSO for extended skill application in a team setting - Work-based learning for application in a workplace environment - Advisory Councils for CTE programs interface with the local business and industry community

 What is JTED?
-The Pima County JTED is a high school district that encompasses the entire county and interfaces with all 11 school districts.
+The Pima County JTED is a high school district encompassing the entire county and interfaces with all 11 school districts.
 Funds received from county taxpayers and supplemented with Arizona state education monies are used to develop and support Career and Technical Education for all students in grades 10-12.
-The management and control of the joint district are vested in the joint technological education district governing board, including the content and quality of the courses offered by the district, the quality of teachers who provide instruction on behalf of the district, the salaries of teachers who provide instruction on behalf of the facilities used by the district.
+The management and control of the joint district are vested in the joint technological education district governing board, including the content and quality of the courses offered by the district, the quality of teachers who provide instruction on behalf of the district, the salaries of teachers who provide instruction on behalf of the district and the reimbursement of the entities for the facilities used by the district.